jsvensson/octopress/source/_posts/2012-12-26-keeping-octopress-clean.md

 That's fine to use, unless you have non-Octopress files at the destination.
 I run my Octopress blog in the root of my site and have other directories there that I for natural reasons don't keep in my Octopress source directory, so `rsync --delete` would delete those.

+<ins>Update Jan 8th 2013:</ins> After a brief "doh" moment I realized that Octopress already supports this, [as clearly documented](http://octopress.org/docs/deploying/rsync/).
+I was aware of the `rsync-exclude` file, but in my mind that meant it only dealt with not uploading the excluded local files to the destination.
+As clearly mentioned, if the `rsync_delete` option is true it will not delete files listed in `rsync-exclude` on the destination.

+However, if you want to use the full abilities of rsync's filter rules, the rest of this article still stands.

 ## Rsync Filter Rules

 I found the solution in rsync's [filter options][rsync-man].
 I've used `--include` and `--exclude` often, but after some RTFMing I learned that those parameters are just a subset of the actual filter rules.